kadegami/CS-465/README.md

+README:
-README: Travlr Getaways Full Stack Web Application Overview
+Travlr Getaways Full Stack Web Application
 This project is a full stack web application designed to serve both customer-facing and administrative functionalities for the Travlr Getaways platform.
 The final iteration included secure login authentication for the admin panel, enhancing the overall security of the application.
 Below, I reflect on the architecture, functionality, testing processes, and the skills I have developed throughout the course of this project.